O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/ZetachainPreviousAuditsExplained.md

 #### Halborn 09: Sybil attack risk due to use of median gas votes for setting gas price (medium)
 - The gas price of networks is determined by the validators.
 In particular, they check various locations to vote on the gas price.
 - The voting process takes the *median* gas price.
 The *median* is the center of the list and NOT the average.
 - This results in massive changes in gas price.
 For instance, if the sent in prices are 1,2,3,200,300, the price would be 3.
-However, if a new vote came in, the price could rise to 200 drastically.
+However, if a new vote came in, the price could rise to 200 suddenly.
 - Since the average is not being used and validator power is not considered, this is vulnerable to sybil attacks as well.
 An attacker with control over multiple low power validators could deeper influence the vote by adding in large gas prices.
 Besides sybil attacks, *collusion** could occur between validators as well.
 - The recommended fix for this was to use a Time Weighted Average Price (TWAP).
 However, this was not implemented.

 #### Halborn 10: Malicious Gas Price Voting - Denial of Service by setting large gas prices for evm networks (medium)
 - The gas price of networks is determined by the validators.
 In particular, they check various locations to vote on the gas price.
-- Validators can collude to privide gas prices that are too high for the network, resulting in a network shutdown.
+- Validators can collude to provide gas prices that are too high for the network, resulting in a network shutdown.
 - The recommended fix was to impose a *cap* on the gas price, which was implemented.

 #### Halborn 11:  Malicious Gas Price Voting - Denial of Service by setting gas prices for bitcoin (medium)